Nobody Wants to Get Sold, But Everyone Wants to Buy

-Sometimes we forget this very basic fact when it comes selling cars and an important car sales tip.
-We are often trained to sell, sell, sell, but too much of a good thing can be a bad thing.
-When you walk into a clothes or furniture store and the salesperson is in your face before you have a chance to see what they have to offer, how do you react?
-Do you say I am just looking or do you start telling them what you want?
-If you are like most people you will say I’m just looking (sound familiar).
-It’s just natural for a shopper to want to look around and see if there is something they want to buy, but they don’t want to be sold.
+Sometimes we forget this basic fact regarding selling cars and an essential car sales tip.
+We are often trained to sell, sell, but too much of a good thing can be harmful.
+How do you react when you walk into a clothes or furniture store and the salesperson is in your face before you can see what they offer?
+Do you say I am just looking, or start telling them what you want?
+If you are like most people, you will say I’m just looking.
+It’s just natural for a shopper to want to look around and see if there is something they want to buy, but nobody wants to get sold.

-In fact the average person’s concern about coming to the car dealership is being sold something that they don’t really want at a price they can’t afford.
-They mentally prepare themselves to deal with the car salesman before they arrive with just looking, not buying today, the price is too high and any number of other excuses.
-This is all that most consumers know about protecting their wallet when they encounter a salesperson and especially a car salesman.
+The average person’s concern about coming to the car dealership is being sold something they don’t want at a price they can’t afford.
+They mentally prepare themselves to deal with the car salesman before they arrive.
+They do this by saying they are just looking, not buying today, saying the price is too high, and any other excuses.
+This is all most consumers know about protecting their wallets when encountering a car salesperson.

-Some customers are Ok with the salesman standing in front of them when they get out of their car, but most don’t like having their space invaded the second they pull on your lot.
-Some sales managers may disagree with me, but I have found more often than not that the customer likes a little breathing room.
-The full frontal assault is very common in the car business and especially on an open floor where it’s each man (or car saleswoman) for themselves.
-Competition is tough and you want to get every chance you can, but coming on too strong initially came make it more difficult to earn their trust.
+Some customers are OK with the salesman standing before them when they leave their car.
+However, most don’t like having their space invaded the second they pull on your lot.
+Some sales managers may disagree with me.
+But I have found, more often than not, that the customer likes a little breathing room.
+The full frontal assault is very common in the car business and especially on an open floor where it’s each man and woman for themselves.
+Competition is tough, and you want to get every chance you can.
+But initially, coming on too strong made it more difficult to earn their trust.

 Perception – Nobody Wants to Get Sold

 Every customer is different, so what counts is his or her perception of what is happening and how the process is going.
 You want to avoid being what they consider to be the stereotypical car salesman because nobody wants to get sold.
-Telling and selling is what we do, but their perception should be that you are educating, guide and counseling them to make the best decision for them.
-I didn’t say to avoid selling; I am just saying that you don’t want them to think you are selling them.
-You want them to think you are merely helping them and offering them options.
+Telling and selling is what we do for a living.
+But their perception should be that you educate, guide, and counsel them to make the best decision for them.
+I didn’t say to avoid selling.
+I am just saying that you don’t want them to think you are selling them.
+You want them to think you are merely helping and offering them options.

-As we all know, we need to adjust our words, actions and closing techniques to each customer.
-When you keep the simple fact in mind that everybody wants to buy, but nobody wants to get sold you will sell more cars and make more commission.
-Sometimes grinding closes the deal, but other customers will ask for your card the minute they feel the tiniest bit of pressure and promise to be-back.
-The most important part of our job is to know whom we need to grind and who needs to needs to be seduced, stroked or massaged to get them to buy a car.
-Whatever it takes because you win when they buy a car.
+We must adjust to customers’ words, actions, and closing techniques.
+When you keep the simple fact in mind that everybody wants to buy, but nobody wants to get sold; you will sell more cars and make more commission.
+Sometimes grinding closes the deal, but other customers will ask for your card when they feel the tiniest pressure and promise to be-back.
+The most important part of our job is to know whom we need to grind and who needs to be seduced, stroked, or massaged to get them to buy a car.
+Whatever it takes, because you win when they buy a car.